 If you're like me, you probably never completed a Raid in Destiny 1 because of how difficult it was to find five dedicated Guardians to play with.
 Guided Games aims to fix that.
 This new feature allows solo players to be matched up with clans for the game's more challenging missions, such as Raids and Nightfalls.
 It's a win-win for everyone — solo-minded players won't be locked out of experiencing everything Destiny 2 has to offer, while experienced teams looking to help newbies will have an easy means of doing so.

 You'll still carry three weapons in Destiny 2, except they're now classified as kinetic, energy and power rather than primary, secondary and heavy.
 This gives you much greater freedom in terms of picking a loadout, especially since you can put many of the same weapon types in your kinetic and energy slots.
 Want to bring two powerful pistols into battle or double down on assault rifles?
 Go nuts.

 Destiny 2 will be the first version of Destiny that can play at 4K resolution and 60 frames per second — if you have a powerful enough gaming PC, of course.
-The new PC version of the game will have all kinds of customizable settings; you'll even be able to crank it to 144 fps if you have beastly enough hardware, according to PC Gamer.
+The new PC version of the game (which arrives on Oct.
+24) will have all kinds of customizable settings; you'll even be able to crank it to 144 fps if you have beastly enough hardware, according to PC Gamer.
 If you're curious how Destiny 2 looks at ultra-HD, you can check out the first-ever 4K screenshots of the game over at Nvidia's GeForce blog.